Growth & Development Resources

 For more tips on managing volunteers, take a look at the Scouts website.

-Executive Committee play a really important role in the running of Scout Groups and Districts.
+Trustee Boards play a really important role in the running of Scout Groups and Districts.
 They are charity trustees and carry out administrative tasks to ensure the best quality Scouting can be delivered to young people.

-Growing Your Executive Committee
+Growing Your Trustee Board

-Getting involved with the Exec can be a great way for adults make a difference in Scouting, without working with young people.
+Getting involved with the Board can be a great way for adults make a difference in Scouting, without working with young people.
 When talking to interested people share why you enjoy it and the difference it makes to young people.
 If it seems like a fun team to be a part of people will want to join!

 - Job Centres